FrickHazard/Homework/Algorithm Design Manual/Chapter 4.md

 Show that $n$ positive integers in the range $1$ to $k$ can be sorted in $O(n \ log\  k)$ time.
 The interesting case is when $k << n$.

 There are multiple ways to do this.
 One way would be to do this would be building a binary tree of size $k$.
 And adding a counter field to every node to handle equality.
 We insert every item from $n$ into this tree in $log k$ time.
 Afterwards for every node in $k$ we use in order traversal to write out every item per counter.

+Alternatively use the use the typical application of radix sort, or counting sort.

+**4-23**

+We seek to sort a sequence $S$ of $n$ integers with many duplications such that the number of distinct integers in $S$ is $O(log \ n)$.
+Give an $O(n \log \log n)$ worst-case time algorithm to sort such sequences.
+Consider the algorithm above that runs in $O( n \log k)$ time.
+Since there are $O(log \ n)$ distinct integers we could set $k = \log n$.
+This matches what the inteded time of the algorithm would be.
+So again we construct a balanced binary tree of size $\log n= k$, and store a counter on every node.
+The we pass over every item and we search and update the counter on that node.
+At the end we make another n pass to write to the resulting array.

+**4-24**

+Let $A[1..n]$ be an array such that the first $n- \sqrt{n}$ elements are already sorted(though we know nothing about the remaining elements).
+Give an algorithm that sorts $A$ in substantially better than $n \log n$ steps.
+First we can use any sorting algorithm to sort the $\sqrt{n}$ section of the array.
+Next we need to merge the sorted array with first part, since there could be elements in  the unsorted $\sqrt{n}$ part of the array that belong in already sorted block of the array.
+Using a merge subroutine from mergesort we sort the array.
+That leaves us with a $O(\sqrt{n} \log \sqrt{n} + n)$ worse case running algorithm, where $\sqrt{n} \log \sqrt{n}$ is the sort, and $n$ the merge step.
+And of course $n$ dominates this expression leaving us with $O(n)$.

+**4-25**

+Assume that the array $A[1..n]$ only has numbers from $\{1,...,n^2\}$ but that at most $\log \log n$ of these numbers ever appear.
+Devise an algorithm that sorts $A$ in substantially less time than $O(n \log n)$.

+Again using a balanced binary tree with counters we can achieve $O(n \log \log \log n)$ worst case running time.

+**4-26**
+Consider the problem of sorting a sequence of $n$ $0$'s and $1$'s using the comparisons.
+For each comparison of two values $x$ and $y$, the algorithm learns which of $x < y$, $x = y$ or $x > y$ holds.

+($a$) Give an algorithm to sort in $n-1$ comparisons in the worst case.
+Show that your algorithm is optimal.

+($b$) Give an algorithm to sort in $2n/3$ comparisons in the average case (assuming each of the $n$ inputs is $0$ or $1$ with equal probability).
+Show that your algorithm is optimal.

+($a$) Compare every element with the first element then write the elements that are less than it to left, or the elements that greater to it to the right.
+Since we are only dealing with binary numbers if one number is greater than the another, we know the greater number is $1$ and the lesser $0$.
+There is no way achieve less than $n-1$ comparisons in the worst case.
+The reason for this is in the worst case every comparison we make is equal, so we know that either $1 = 1$ or $0 = 0$, but not both.
+In this worse case scenario we would need to compare a element from the tie to a reference number to identify the number.
+So if we compare $n/2$ pairs of elements we will need to compare $n/2 - 1$ times to a reference number(The minus one comes from either the odd element out, our a number from an arbiturary pair).

+($b$)  Take every two sequential pairs of numbers and compare them.
+Since we are assuming that both $1$ and $0$ appear with equal probability, then there should be an equal probabiliy that the result of comparison of a pair is different, or the same.
+For evey pair of numbers that are not the same we immediatly know which is which.
+So on average after we compared every pair of numbers we have $n/2$ sorted numbers and $n/2$ unsorted numbers.
+Since we know the remaining pairs are the same we compare an element from any pair to element in another pair tournament algorithm style.
+We repeat this process until every group is compared.
+Again applying average case logic, we formulate the total number of comparisons as $n/2 + n/8 + n/32 = n(1/2^1 + 1/2^3 + 1/2^4)$ which is bounded by $2n/3$.
+The is the optimal expected average, because we maxmize all possible information from a comparison, given the random distribution.
+To do any better would imply that the array did not have a random distribution.

+**4.27**

+Let $P$ be a simple, but not necessarily convex polygon and $q$ and arbitrary point not necessarily in $P$.
+Design an efficient algorithm to find a line segment originating from $q$ that intersects the maximum number of edges of $P$.
+In other words, if standing at point $q$, in what direction should you aim a gun so the bullet will go through the largest number of walls.
+A bullet through a vertex $P$ gets credit for only one wall.
+An $O(n \log n)$ algorithm is possible.